 Three minutes later, the man presents a portrait to the young woman.

 “It’s very good,” she says, not noticing the signature: Picasso.
 “How much do I owe you?”

 “Three thousand!” she exclaims.
 “But it only took you three minutes!”

 Looking into her eyes, the artist retorts, “No. It took me all of my life.”

-The final line in this story: "No. It took me all of my life," is the perfect direct response to any suggestion that the amount of time taken to perform a task is a good gauge of the value provided.
+The final line in this story: "No. It took me all of my life," is the perfect direct response to the suggestion that the amount of time taken to perform a task reliably gauges the value rendered.

 Though a few readers might conclude that the fame of the artist determines his billing rate at 1,000 francs per minute, this is not the point.

 If you question the price based on the short time spent, then consider that developing the talent and expertise that enable sketching a great portrait takes a lifetime.

 - Glenn R Harrington, Articulate Consultants Inc.